Price offered for Maine’s baby eels hits record high

 Updated:

-Strong demand for baby eels from Maine, spurred by poor winter harvests elsewhere around the globe, have driven prices in the opening days of the state’s annual fishing season to unprecedented heights.
+Strong demand for baby eels from Maine, spurred by poor winter harvests elsewhere around the globe, has driven prices in the opening days of the state’s annual fishing season to unprecedented heights.

 The average price offered to fishermen for their baby eels, also known as elvers, since the season began at noon last Thursday is between $2,700 and $2,800 per pound, according to Maine Department of Marine Resources.
 That’s the highest average price range ever reported by the state agency and more than double the $1,302 per pound that Maine fishermen averaged over the course of the 2017 season.